 I’m sure since you’ve taken the time to look this post up that you already know Half Square Triangles (or HSTs for short) are EVERYWHERE in the quilting world.
-Seriously…everywhere!
+Seriously…everywhere, even in my new Half Pint pattern!
 So mastering this basic block is key!

 Now I’ll straight up tell you there are multiple ways of cutting HSTs but I prefer to use this method to make just two at a time.
 Why?
 Well…other methods that make more than two at a time leave you with bias edges (that means your blocks can stretch and lose shape super easily)…but that’s just my preference.

-Let’s get the tutorial already…less talking, more sewing!
+Let’s get to the tutorial already…less talking, more sewing!

 The first thing you’re going to need to do is determine the size HST you want to make; which is the ‘Finished Square Size‘ column in my chart below.
 Then cut out 2 ‘starting square size‘ squares from your fabrics.
 My chart is a tad different than most of the charts you’ll find online since I round my measurements to half inches and full inches (most chart measurements end in 3/8″ or 7/8″ but I find that doesn’t give enough room to perfectly trim HSTs…I’m a little obsessive about getting perfect points, lol!).